 Charles was admitted to the bar at the age of nineteen after reading law with Judge W. H. Wood of Waco.6 In the 19th century, one could become an attorney by self-study and apprenticeship without a formal legal education.7 He practiced law for 47 years, until the end of his life.
-He held many official posts in Henderson and in Rusk Councratic National Convention from Texas in 1916.
-12
+He held many official posts in Henderson and in Rusk County.
+In 1897, he was elected Rusk County Judge8 and served until 1902.
+In 1903, he was elected to the Texas Senate.
+His term ended in 1911.
+He served on numerous committees, including Educational Affairs, Finance, Judiciary, Labor (Vice Chair), and chaired the Internal Improvements Committee as well as the Stock and Stock Raising Committee.
+His district included Rusk, Panola, Gregg, Harrison and Shelby Counties.
+He was elected Senate President Pro Tempore in 1909.9 an alternate delegate to the Democratic National Convention from Texas in 1916.12

-As a member of the Texas Senate, he was the lone opponent in the enactment of the Terrell Election Law, which established the primary election system in Texas.10 He was mentioned as a potential candidate for lieutenant governor.11 Brachfield was elected an alternate delegate to the Demo-
+As a member of the Texas Senate, he was the lone opponent in the enactment of the Terrell Election Law, which established the primary election system in Texas.10 He was mentioned as a potential candidate for lieutenant governor.11 Brachfield was elected